Sex Robot Industry [New 2024 Data]

 • AI communication (ability to speak, hold a conversation, and use sensors to interact even with physical communication).

-To give an idea of how complex their AI technology is it is worth mentioning that engineers from Hanson Robotics – the company behind the famous AI robot Sophia (who have spoken to celebrities like Tony Robbins and Jimmy Falon) – is working on the technology behind their AI Sex Robots.
+To give an idea of how complex their AI technology is it is worth mentioning that engineers from Hanson Robotics – the company behind the famous AI robot Sophia (who have spoken to celebrities like Tony Robbins and Jimmy Falon) – are working on the technology behind their AI Sex Robots.

 2016: BodAI